melissapalmer/melissapalmer.github.io/_posts/documentation/2018-07-19-documenting-restapis-in-spring.md

 description: Documenting Rest APIs in Spring.
 ---

-Why is API documentation important
+Why is documentation important?
+====
-APIs are only as good as their documentation.
+> APIs are only as good as their documentation.
 A great API can be rendered useless if people don’t know how to use it, which is why documentation can be crucial for success in the API economy.

 However, creating documentation isn't something that most developers enjoy doing of have the luxury of time to include.
 Creating and Maintaining documentation takes effort and patience.